SVENGroup/openapi-to-pdf/docs/DisplayLogic.md

 ## Custom Sections

-If there's a need to include content that isn't part of the OpenAPI specification you can add custom sections to the PDF file.
+If there's a need to include content that isn't part of the OpenAPI specification, this tool lets you add custom sections to the PDF file.
 Specify `texts.pre_endpoints_section` or `texts.post_endpoints` section in your [configuration](./Configuration.md) to add custom content in markdown.

 This is useful for when you want to include process flows, guides, references, an annex, or any other content useful to the readers of your API documentation.